-The fixed or determinable annual or periodical income from sources within the United States of a nonresident alien individual not engaged in trade or business within the United States and not having an office or place of business therein is taxable at the rate of 10 percent, except that such rate shall be reduced, in the case of a resident of a contiguous country, to such rate (not less than 5 percent) as may be provided by treaty with such country.
+The fixed or determinable annual or periodical income from sources within the United States of a nonresident alien individual not engaged in trade or business within the United States and not having an office or place of business therein at any time during the taxable year and deriving in the taxable year not more than \$21,600 gross amount of fixed or determinable annual or periodical income from sources within the United States, is taxable at the rate of 10 percent, except that such rate shall be reduced, in the case of a resident of a contiguous country, to such rate (not less than 5 percent) as may be provided by treaty with such country.
 (See also article 212-1.)
+Under the terms of the tax convention between the United States and Canada, signed December 30, 1936, and effective January 1, 1936, the tax at the rate of 10 percent imposed by section 211(a) is reduced to 5 percent in the case of a nonresident alien individual who is a resident of Canada.
+(See page 668 of the Appendix to these regulations.)